 South Cambridgeshire has a dispersed population spread across more than a hundred villages and other settlements that means that conventional bus services are often not viable, leaving much of the district currently reliant on the private car.
 The comprehensive plans for public transport and active travel routes into the city provide a strategic network that reaches out into the rural parts of Greater Cambridge in each direction.
 The future bus network also envisages greater rural links to local services, market towns and key transport hubs such as rail stations.
-The ring of travel hubs further out of the city means that locally led transport solutions including Demand Responsive Transport can feed into high quality public transport corridors even in remote villages where conventional bus services are often not viable, and drivers can join the public transport or active travel network to complete their journeys.
-This approach will be complemented by the region-wide application of the demand responsive transport network, which will also provide greater access between villages and outlying market towns.
+The ring of Mobility (Travel) Hubs further out of the city means that locally led transport solutions including DRT can feed into high quality public transport corridors even in remote villages where conventional bus services are often not viable, and drivers can join the public transport or active travel network to complete their journeys.
+This approach will be complemented by the region-wide application of the DRT network that will also provide greater access between villages and outlying market towns.